uptane/uptane.github.io/alliance.md

 purpose of standardizing an open and secure design for over-the-air updates for automobiles.
 In practice, this process has involved improving and standardizing the Uptane open-source software.
-Under the umbrella of IEEE's [International Standards and Technology Organization](https://ieee-isto.org/), the Alliance released [IEEE-ISTO 6100.1.0.0 Uptane Standard for Design and Implementation](https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html), its first set of standards.
+Under the umbrella of IEEE's [International Standards and Technology Organization](https://ieee-isto.org/), the Alliance released [IEEE-ISTO 6100.1.0.0 Uptane Standard for Design and Implementation](https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html), its first set of standards, in July of 2019.
 Shortly after this release, the initiative affiliated with the [Joint Development Foundation](http://www.jointdevelopment.org/) of the
 [Linux Foundation](http://www.linuxfoundation.org/).
-The new legal name of the Alliance is now the Joint Development Foundation Projects, LLC, Uptane Series, but it remains a nonprofit consortium of professionals from industry,companies, non-profit groups, and government agencies.
+The new legal name of the Alliance is now Joint Development Foundation Projects, LLC, Uptane Series, but it remains a nonprofit consortium of professionals from industry, companies, non-profit groups, and government agencies.
 In addition to developing, disseminating and supporting the implementation of standards to improve the security of software updates for the automotive industry, the group will also oversee the continuing development and adoption of Uptane technology.